How much is it costing your business to accept paper checks?

 Digital payments can save you a lot of money.
-New payment options like eCheck or Paystand’s Bank Network, which are built upon bank transfers, cost as little as $0 per transaction to a maximum of $2.50 for up to $25,000 - that’s just 0.01%!
-As you know from the estimates above, the actual costs for manually handling and processing paper checks is significantly higher.
+New payment options like eCheck or Paystand’s Bank Network, are built on bank transfers, can cost nothing on a per transaction!
+As discussed above, the actual costs for manually handling and processing paper checks is significantly higher.

 3. “Our clients prefer using checks.
 They won’t use digital payments.”

 We’ve found that when businesses make digital payments available, their customers flock to the online option.
 Paying online is easier for your customers and actually saves them time (and money).
 Paying can be as simple for your customer as paying by credit card, but costs you much less.
 And when you set up an autopay option, your customer can “set and forget” an automatic payment every month, so you always get paid on time.